yuzhimanhua/HiGitClass/README.md

 Level-1/Level-2/Overall Micro-F1/Macro-F1 scores will be shown in the last several lines of the output.
 The classification result can be found under your dataset folder.
 For example, if you are using the **Bioinformatics** dataset, the output will be ```./bio/out.txt```.

 ## Data
 Two datasets, **Machine-Learning** and **Bioinformatics**, are used in our paper.
-Besides the "input" version mentioned in the Quick Start section, we also provide the [**json version**](https://drive.google.com/file/d/1C7V9Ww-ZaoWqaHdNR_fryXfEmZEowYXK/view?usp=sharing), where each line is a json file with user name, text (description + README), tags, repo name, upper-level label and lower-level label.
+Besides the "input" version mentioned in the Quick Start section, we also provide the [**json version**](https://drive.google.com/file/d/1C7V9Ww-ZaoWqaHdNR_fryXfEmZEowYXK/view?usp=sharing), where each line is a json file with user name, text (description + README), tags, repository name, upper-level label and lower-level label.
 An example is shown below.

 ```
 {